Grand Canyon in December for Christmas

-While most people stay home for the holidays, there are some die hard travelers that want to spend Christmas at national parks so they can relax in the peaceful scenery.
-While most national parks are difficult to visit during the winter months or have limited access due to road closures and weather.
-The South Rim of the Grand Canyon is not only open, but there are some great activities to enjoy while on your winter vacation.
-From the Polar Express to a backcountry Christmas at Phantom Ranch you’re sure to have a happy holiday at Grand Canyon National Park.
+Most people stay home for the holidays but some travelers want to spend Christmas at national parks so they can relax in the peaceful scenery.
+While most national parks are difficult to visit during the winter months or have limited access due to road closures and severe winter weather, the South Rim of Grand Canyon is not only open all year, but there are even many great activities to enjoy during your winter vacation.
+From the Polar Express to a backcountry Christmas at Phantom Ranch, you’re sure to have a happy holiday at Grand Canyon National Park.
 If you need some help planning your adventure, we specialize in Custom Trip Design for fully guided private tours and Professional Trip Coaching for self-guided and DIY trips.

 Grand Canyon Inversion

-Although rare, the winter months offer a chance to see an inversion at Grand Canyon National Park.
-The bottom of the Grand Canyon is generally much warmer than the rim, but when air temperatures are cooler on the canyon floor than the rim of the canyon, a sea of clouds can form inside the Grand Canyon making rock formation look like they are rising from the clouds.
-This unique weather phenomenon is called a total cloud inversion.
-Years may go by without this event occurring, but on a good year there may be several and if you are lucky enough to see one it will be an experience you’ll always remember.
+Although rare, the winter months offer you the best chance to see an inversion at Grand Canyon National Park.
+The bottom of the Grand Canyon is generally much warmer than the rim, but when air temperatures are cooler on the canyon floor than the rim of the canyon, a sea of clouds can form inside Grand Canyon making the rock formations look like they are rising from the clouds.
+This unique Grand Canyon weather phenomenon is called a total cloud inversion.
+Years may go by without an inversion occurring in the canyon, but during a good winter there may be several and if you are lucky enough to see an inversion it will be an experience you’ll always remember.

 Christmas at Phantom Ranch

 If you’re looking for something different to do for Christmas, take a hike to Phantom Ranch Lodge at the bottom of the Grand Canyon.
-Hikers headed to Phantom ranch will need to depart from the South Rim and make the 7 mile trek down the South Kaibab trail or the 9.5 mile hike down the Bright Angel.
-You’ll want to make sure you’re prepared for snow and ice on the rim with warm clothing and some instep crampons for your hiking boots.
-You’ll also need some clothing for warmer weather at Phantom where December temperatures can reach 70 degrees after you started your day hiking through snow on the South Rim.
-Phantom Ranch is the perfect Christmas escape with its rustically charming dorms and cabins that make your stay comfortable and provides meals so you don’t have to worry about cooking or carrying extra weight for your trip.
-If reservations aren’t available at Phantom, Bright Angel campground is only a few hundred feet away and you can usually still make reservations for meals even if the lodging is full so you won’t miss out on having a delicious Christmas feast.
-You can usually get walk-up first come, first served Bright Angel Campground permits this time of year at the park’s Backcountry Office, but whether camping or staying at Phantom Ranch reserving space in advance is the best way to ensure that you have a merry Christmas at the bottom of Grand Canyon.
+Hikers headed to Phantom ranch will need to depart from the South Rim and make the 7-mile trek down the South Kaibab Trail or the 9.5-mile hike down the Bright Angel Trail.
+You’ll want to make sure you’re prepared for snow and ice on the rim with warm clothing and instep crampons for your hiking boots.
+You’ll also need some lighter clothing layers for the warmer weather at Phantom where December temperatures can reach 70 degrees even though you started your day hiking through snow on the South Rim.
+Phantom Ranch is the perfect Christmas escape with its rustically charming dorms and cabins to make your stay comfortable and it also provides hearty warm meals so you don’t have to worry about cooking or carrying extra weight for your trip.
+If lodging reservations aren’t available at Phantom, Bright Angel Campground is only a few hundred feet away and you can usually make reservations for meals even if the lodging is full so you won’t miss out on having a delicious Christmas feast.
+You can usually get walk-up first come, first served Bright Angel Campground permits this time of year at the park’s Backcountry Office, but whether camping or staying at Phantom Ranch, reserving space in advance is the best way to ensure that you have a merry Christmas at the bottom of Grand Canyon.

 Christmas Dinner at the El Tovar